Gary-666/LLMBench/README.md

 <a id="english-version"></a>
 ## English Version

-AIBench (formerly AIMS For Every API) is a powerful AI model evaluation framework designed to compare and test the conversational capabilities of different large language model APIs.
+AIBench is a powerful AI model evaluation framework designed to compare and test the conversational capabilities of different large language model APIs.
 Through standardized test scenarios and a precise scoring system, AIBench helps you objectively evaluate the performance of various AI models.

 ### ✨ Key Features